phaubertin/jinue/doc/syscalls/receive.md

 The descriptor that references the IPC endpoint is passed in `arg1`.

-A pointer to the receive buffer is passed in `arg2` and the size, in bytes, of the receive buffer is passed in bits 31..20 of `arg3`.
+A pointer to a jinue_message_t structure is passed in `arg2`.
+In this structure, the receive buffers should be set to the where the message will be written.

 ```
     +----------------------------------------------------------------+